elithaxxor/RoutR_MauraDr/ADDITIONAL_FEATURES.md

   - Start/stop netcat and ngrok tunnels from the GUI.
 - **Export Scheduler**
   - Schedule automatic exports of scan summaries to JSON or CSV.

+## New Visualization Ideas

+- **Dynamic Topology Layers**
+  - Overlay third-party data, such as Shodan results, directly on the network map.
+- **Historical View Mode**
+  - Allow users to step through past scans to visualize how the network evolved over time.
+- **Map Export Options**
+  - Save topology images as PNG or interactive HTML for easy sharing.